stelzinga/MF/Management_Framework-Appendix.md

 There are two approaches to it: inside out (the 4 P), outside in (the 4Cs).
 They are very similar and are reflected here each time in conjunction.
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Marketing].
+This overview shows on L1 key deliverables as per [Management Framework  ## Marketing].
 On L2 are the Tools:
 - Product / Client
     - Client Segmentation
     - Product Specification